SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 OpenStack Neutron is the main component responsible for networking.
 It heavily leverages open-source technologies like OVN/OVS and also communicates with the underlay network to provide higher-level network services to users.
 ML2 is the Neutron plugin which is responsible for communication with the physical network and it can have multiple drivers each supporting particular hardware/vendor devices.
 The SDN stack is distributed where some components run on dedicated network nodes, network devices, and on servers as well.

-When Openstack grows its network must scale with it.
+When OpenStack grows its network must scale with it.
 There are several aspects when we talk about SDN scalability which depends on the actual network architecture.
-We dive deeper below, but some important points to consider are SDN bottlenecks (OVN control plane, network node resources), support for number of tenants and networks, and actual dataplane performance.
-In this post we will explorer those challenges and strategies on how to improve SDN scalability in Openstack/SCS.
+We dive deeper below, but some important points to consider are SDN bottlenecks (OVN control plane, network node resources), support for a number of tenants and networks, and actual data-plane performance.
+In this post, we will explore those challenges and strategies on how to improve SDN scalability in OpenStack/SCS.

 ## SDN stack